 Knowing Your USP (Unique Selling Point)Just like any other business, Etsy sellers need to find out what makes them stand out from their competitors.
 As of 2018, there were 2.1 million sellers on Etsy (Statistica) – so the first question you need to ask yourself is why should customers shop with you and not one of the millions of other sellers?

 One way to make sure your business is getting the attention it deserves is by creating products for a niche market.
-For example, if you’re a jewellery maker, instead of making a ‘gold bangle’ (at the time of publishing there are 69,776 results on Etsy for this), maybe switch it out for a ‘personalised engraved gold bangle’ (2,407 results).
-Or you could go down the route of popular culture and make something like a ‘game of thrones bangle’ (189 results).
-There’s still a market for these things, but it’s not as competitive as vague, generic categories.
+For example, if you’re a jewellery maker, instead of making a ‘gold bangle’ and competing with thousands of similar products, maybe switch it out for a ‘personalised engraved gold bangle’.
+Or you could go down the route of popular culture and make something like a ‘Game of Thrones bangle’.
+There’s still a market for these products, but it’s not as competitive as vague, generic categories.

 As a creative, you’ll probably have loads of original ideas that can help you stand out.
 Spend some time working out what your USP is before you dive straight in – or play around with a few ideas and see what brings you the most success!